Under stress, a different side of the INFJ comes out.

 2. High expectations

-We know when to be on our best behavior, but we are prone to being swayed by how we feel in the moment.
-INFJs appear calm on the outside, but we are a bundle of emotions on the inside.
-It is usually apparent when something is bothering us, but that does not mean we will want to talk about it.
+We know when to be on our best behavior, but honestly, we’re often swayed by how we feel in the moment.
+INFJs may appear calm on the outside, even when inside, we’re a bundle of intense emotions.
+It’s usually apparent when something is bothering us, but that doesn’t mean we’ll want to talk about it.
 INFJs can be guilty of pushing people away and throwing a pity party.
-We would like to have someone to confide in, but more often than not we feel that most people don’t understand us even if we did open up.
+Of course, we’d like someone to confide in, but more often than not, we feel that most people wouldn’t understand us even if we did open up.

 Sometimes INFJs can be just as confused about their moods as others are.
-Often INFJs need some time — alone — to sift through their emotions and understand why they are feeling the way they feel.
+Like other introverted types, INFJs need time — alone — to sift through their emotions and understand why they are feeling the way they feel.

 4. Being too harsh

-We love giving advice and we are able to see a situation from many sides.
-If you want to hear only what you want to hear, do not come to your INFJ friend.
-We give honest opinions and we try to do so gently to soften the blow.
-Our honesty comes from a well-intentioned place, but sometimes we come across as too blunt, judgmental, or harsh.
+But sometimes we come across as too blunt, judgmental, or harsh.
 We don’t mean to be cruel, though, and we’re sorry for the times that we are.
-Know that if your INFJ friend is telling you something you don’t want to hear, it’s because they are genuinely concerned about you and want only good things for you.
-INFJs may be brutally honest, but we are rarely malicious.
+Know that if your INFJ friend is telling you something you don’t want to hear, it’s because they’re genuinely concerned about you and want only good things for you.
+Yes, INFJs may be too brutally honest, but we’re rarely malicious.

 5. Bottling up negative emotions, then exploding

-Have you heard of the notorious INFJ Door Slam?
+Have you heard of the notorious INFJ door slam?
 It’s when an INFJ cuts you out of their life because they are extremely hurt.
-They are not doing this because they hate you, rather it is because they have decided they can no longer deal with the pain you bring them.
-Remember that INFJs tend to be very sensitive.
+They’re not doing this because they hate you, rather, it’s because they’ve decided they can no longer deal with the emotional pain you cause them.
+Remember that INFJs tend to be quite sensitive and emotional.

 INFJs do not shut people out without intense contemplation.
-We are not exactly impulsive people.
-Other people can forget just how sensitive we are despite our “everything is fine” demeanor.
-Even the nicest people have their limits, and INFJs are no exception.
+Being “judgers,” we’re not exactly impulsive people.
+Other people may forget just how sensitive we are despite our cool “everything is fine” demeanor.
+But even the nicest people have their limits, and INFJs are no exception.